lntran26/donni/README.md

 ```

 ### Set up your python environment to run the dadi-ml pipeline
 We recommend you start by creating a new `conda` environment.
-This can be done using the command below, which will
-create a new `conda` env called `dadi-ml`.
+This can be done using the command below, which will create a new `conda` env called `dadi-ml` and installed the required packages to this env.
+The env can the be activated for each subsequent use.

 ```console
 $ conda env create -f environment.yml